-We recognize the important role professional advisors play in their clients’ financial lives, and our goal is to provide resources to support you and to help you build those client relationships.
+We recognize the important role professional advisors play in their clients’ financial lives.
+Our goal is to provide resources to support you and help you build those client relationships.
 While many professional advisors find that having the charitable conversation with their clients deepens the relationship, surveys of advisors and clients demonstrate that the two parties are not always on the same page.

 32%.
 That’s the number of high net worth (HNW) individuals who expected to change their charitable giving for the 2018 tax season.
 That number was in sharp contrast to the 65% of advisors who expected their clients’ charitable giving to change in light of new tax regulations.